 As such, VR seems to be a promising medium for treatment of addiction dependency as , compared to other media, it may turn clients from audiences to witnesses, and even from witnesses into active participants (Aronson-Rath et al., 2016; Van Gisbergen, 2016).
 However, as media budgets do not increase with the same speed as the rise of complementary media, the right media choice has become more important as well as more difficult.

-Testing will be conducted using a series of longitudinal qualitative experiments during the detoxification medical treatment therapy sessions.
+Testing will be conducted using a series of longitudinal qualitative experiments during medical treatment therapy sessions.
 Within the therapy sessions, clients will be using the newly developed Virtual Reality therapy trainer.
 Testing, will take place at three moments within one week after the detoxification period at the Novadic-Kentron clinics.
 Before and after each VR therapy session we will measure effects and compare the results for three groups:

 control group without VR.

 For both CG and and 360 the same worlds are created; a bar and a home environment.
 The following topics will be measured: